apache/incubator-hivemall/docs/gitbook/embedding/word2vec.md

 |   0   | "Alice was beginning to get very tired of sitting by her sister on the bank ..." |
 |  ...  | ... |

-Then, we split each document string into words: list of string.
+Then, each document is split into words: an array of string.

 ```sql
 drop table docs_words;